stevenc49/stevenc49.github.io/pages/practiceJournal.md

 Things are getting busier at work.
 Not caring and doing the minimum has been working and it helps my sanity.

+As for leetcode and studying for interviews when your interview is coming up.
+=> admit that you wont be able to remember all your problems so just make it a plan to study all the ones that you have reviewed
+=> focus on quantity than quality

 ### Aug 18